-Kids on Campus, here at SCU, provides daycare for children of faculty, staff and alumni.
+Kids on Campus, here at SCU, is a child development center for children of faculty, staff and alumni.
 Volunteers will gain experience caring for and educating children ages 0 -5.
 Recommended courses: Developmental I. Contact: Deborah Gray

 Social Coaching for Elementary Students

 This program involves a 2-hour training session and some readings that train students to act as "social coaches" for children in the elementary school years who may be having trouble relating to their peers.
 Volunteers work at St. Clare's, across the street from the university.
 Developmental 1 is required for this site.
 Abnormal is also helpful.
 Contact: Madeline Rader

 Children and Families

 - The Child Abuse Prevention Center provides assistance for children and families in which child abuse has taken place.
 Volunteers assist social workers in supervising visits, supporting children, and helping families access services.
 Recommended courses: Developmental I and II, Abnormal.
 Contact: Christina Zarrabi

 The Bill Wilson Center has been supporting and strengthening the community by serving youth and families through counseling, housing, education and advocacy.
 BWC is committed to working to ensure that every youth has access to the variety of services needed to grow to be healthy and self-sufficient adults.
 Each year, BWC serves over 10,000 clients through thirteen different programs.
 Contact: see website

 Juvenilies and the Law

 The Fresh Lifelines for Youth (FLY) program is designed to reduce juvenile crime and incarceration through legal education, peer leadership, and mentoring services.
 Volunteers provide mentoring, tutoring, life-skills courses, and leadership training for at-risk youth.
 FLY is located in downtown San Jose.
 Recommended courses: Developmental 1 and 2, Abnormal.
 Contact: Susy Rivera

 Momentum for Mental Health

 - Serves a variety of populations and problems.
 For more info on the programs they offer, see their website.
 Momentum is just down the Alameda and serves adults and youth.
 Recommended courses vary, but Abnormal is usually important.